xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 Since my network is connected to both DN42 and NeoNetwork, as well as my internal network with a private IP range, to prevent announcing my internal network to DN42 and NeoNetwork, I did this:

-- All routes from Kernel protocol (from OS routing table) and Direct protocol (from network interface addresses) are labeled with a BGP community.
+- All routes from the Kernel protocol (from OS routing table) and the Direct protocol (from network interface addresses) are labeled with a BGP community.
 - Routes with the community are filtered in exterior peerings with DN42 and NeoNetwork.
 - This way, my internal IPs won't be announced to other networks, but since my DN42 and NeoNetwork IP blocks are configured in Static protocol, they won't be impacted.

-Initially everything looks normal, until a few days later when some users in Telegram found that my looking glass bot times out on any IP in DN42.
+Initially, everything looked normal, until a few days later when some users on Telegram found that my looking glass bot times out on any IP in DN42.

 What's Going On
 ---------------

-Initially everything is indeed normal, and my IP block `172.22.76.184/29` is announced correctly.
+Initially, everything is indeed normal, and my IP block `172.22.76.184/29` is announced correctly.
 Until Direct protocol performed a refresh and obtained `172.22.76.184/29` from one of the network interfaces, and sent the route to Bird routing table again.

-The new route overwrote the previous route, and since it comes from Direct protocol, it's labeled with the community and won't be broadcasted.
+The new route overwrote the previous route, and since it comes from Direct protocol, it's labeled with the community and wasn't broadcasted.
 Static protocol, on the other hand, is indeed "static", and won't overwrite the route again.

-At this time I effectly stopped announcing my IP range.
-Of course I cannot receive any packets coming back to my nodes now.
+At this time, I effectively stopped announcing my IP range.
+No wonder I cannot receive any packets coming back to my nodes now.

 Correct Way to Do This
 ----------------------